gmag11/EnigmaIOT/readme.md

 - Do not require connection to the Internet.
 - Do not overload my home WiFi infrastructure.
 - Able to use deep sleep to run on batteries.
-- Enough wireless range for a house
+- Enough wireless range for a house.
-- Support for a high number of nodes
+- Support for a high number of nodes.

 ## Features

-- Encrypted communication
+- [x] Encrypted communication
-- Dynamic key, shared between one node and gateway.
+- [x] Dynamic key, shared between one node and gateway.
 Keys are independent for each node
-- Number of nodes is only limited by memory on gateway (56 bytes per node)
+- [x] Number of nodes is only limited by memory on gateway (56 bytes per node)
-- Key is never on air so it is not interceptable
+- [x] Key is never on air so it is not interceptable
-- Key expiration and renewal is managed transparently
+- [x] Key expiration and renewal is managed transparently
-- Avoid repeatability attack having a new random initialization vector on every message
+- [x] Avoid repeatability attack having a new random initialization vector on every message
-- Automatic and transparent node attachment
+- [x] Automatic and transparent node attachment
-- Avoid rogue node, rogue gateway and man-in-the-middle attack. **TO-DO**
+- [x] Avoid rogue node, rogue gateway and man-in-the-middle attack
-- Plugabble phisical layer communication.
+- [x] Plugabble phisical layer communication.
 Right now only ESP-NOW protocol is developed but you can easily add more communication alternatives
-- When using ESP-NOW only esp8266 is needed.
-No more electronics apart from sensor.
+- [x] When using ESP-NOW only esp8266 is needed.
+No more electronics apart from sensor
-- Optional data message counter to detect lost or repeated messages.
+- [x] Optional data message counter to detect lost or repeated messages
-- Designed as two libraries (one for gateway, one for node) for easier use.
+- [x] Designed as two libraries (one for gateway, one for node) for easier use.
-- Selectable crypto algorhithm
+- [x] Selectable crypto algorhithm
-- Gateway does not store keys only on RAM.
+- [x] Gateway does not store keys only on RAM.
 They are lost on power cycle.
 This protects system against flash reading attack.
 All nodes attach automatically after gateway is switched on
-- Downlink available.
-If deep sleep is used on sensor nodes, it is queued and sent just after node send a data message.
+- [x] Downlink available.
+If deep sleep is used on sensor nodes, it is queued and sent just after node send a data message
-- Optional sleep mode management.
+- [x] Optional sleep mode management.
 In this case key has to be stored temporally.
 Normally RTC memmory is the recommended place, and it is the one currently implemented, but SPIFFS or EEPROM would be possible. **Under test**

 ## Design